Consequences of California’s Realignment Initiative

 Warren appealed, and the Court of Appeals reversed in February 2012.
 See: Kansas v.
 Warren, 47 Kan.
 App.
 2d 57, 270 P.3d 13 (Kan.
 Ct.
 App.
 2012).
 The Kansas Supreme Court adopted the “well-written opinion” in that case as its own.

 First, it helped that the appellate court had jurisdiction to hear the appeal.
 At the time Warren filed his appeal, Kansas law prohibited appellate courts from reviewing “any sentence that is within the presumptive sentence for the crime.”
-The effect of that statutory ...
+The effect of ...

 Utah Prisoner Awarded $200 for Violation of Religious Rights

 A federal district court awarded $200 to a Utah prisoner who sued on the grounds that prison officials interfered with his right to freely exercise his religion.
 However, the Tenth Circuit Court of Appeals dismissed part of the prisoner’s appeal because he did not adequately brief some of his claims, and held that another claim was moot.